About the program

 Funding up to $26,000 (excluding GST) will be available through the program to support the nominated Primary Researcher.
 This funding will contribute to the salary of a replacement researcher, research technician or a research/ laboratory assistant to maintain the research momentum of the project while the Primary Researcher is on approved maternity/adoption leave, or when she resumes her research following approved maternity/adoption leave.

-The funding cannot be used to substitute the salary (part or full) of an existing person employed to assist the researcher prior to the submission of the WRAP application.
+The funding cannot be used to substitute the salary (part or full) of an existing person employed to assist the Primary Researcher prior to the approved maternity/adoption leave.
+However, the funding can be used to extend the hours of an existing staff member to assist in managing the Primary Researcher's project while she is on leave.

 The applicant (employer) organisation is required to co-fund the WRAP, with increasing contributions over time to assist in transitioning the funding of this or similar initiatives to the employing organisation.
 The applicant organisation co-funding requirements are specified in Table 1.